sboursault/training/presentation/md/improve-maintainability.md

 ## Why investing in maintainability?

-<p class="fragment">We spend much more time reading code, than writing it.<br/>
+<p class="mt-150 fragment">We spend much more time reading code, than writing it.<br/>
 So the code should optimize for reading.

-<p class="mt-125 fragment">An E2E test have many reasons to fail
+<p class="mt-150 fragment">An E2E test have many reasons to fail
 <ul class="fragment">
   <li>the application may not have been designed to be tested
   <li>the UI can change frequently